 BUT WHAT DOES BLOGGING NOW DO FOR ME IN THE LONG RUN?

 Kyle, whose blog has been public since December 2013, clarifies that the results of blogging are not instant.
 It takes time, energy and patience to become a successful blogger.
-Tyler Zey points out; you are building up the equity of traffic for the future.
+Tyler Zey points out that you are building up the equity of traffic for the future.

 WHAT DOES A SUCCESSFUL BLOG CONTAIN?